 But none of that mattered now.
 Fodor was running late for a tee time with Igoudala, Kelly Olynyk and Solomon Hill.

 Welcome to life in the NBA during the COVID-19 pandemic, where golf has been the soup du jour of the league’s bubble at the Walt Disney World Resort’s sprawling-but-limited 25,000-acre complex over the last three months.
 “In the bubble you have a choice: work out, fishing, golf or nothing,” says Fodor.
 “You’re not going anywhere.”

 With three Disney courses at the disposal of players, coaches, staff and other personnel, including two (the Palm and Magnolia) that served as a PGA Tour stop for 30 years, and plenty of downtime between games it’s never too difficult to get in a round, especially as the bubble became less crowded with the 22 teams at the resumption of the regular season now whittled to just two.
-And when it comes to getting instruction, be it on a jump shot or swinging a club, players don’t have to go far for that, either.
+And when it comes to getting instruction, for a jump shot or a golf swing, players don’t have to go far for that, either.